Jupyter Notebooks in VS Code

 Add additional code cells

-Code cells can be added to a Notebook using the main toolbar, a cell's add cell toolbar (visible with hover), and through keyboard commands.
+You can add code cells using the main toolbar, a cell's add cell toolbar (visible with hover), and through keyboard commands.

-When a code cell is in command mode, the A key can be used to add a cell above and the B can be used to add a cell below the selected cell.
+When a code cell is in command mode, use the A key to add a cell above and the B key to add a cell below the selected cell.

 Select a code cell